AoifeW123/Tracerball/README.md

 ##### Non-Functional Requirements
-Asthetic or non essential requirements

 Within the game there are Asthetic and / or non essential requirements.
 These often include features of the objects that do matter but are not a whole fucntion on their own: heigh on objects, the width, the colour - defined often through the use of html colours black being #000000, the type of shape (round or Rectangular...), the border outline colour, the colour of the canvas, the padding...
 These are all Asthetic pieces that belong in a function, that will create the function.
 A button will be included to allow the player to restart the game and keep playing.
 Text will also be displayed to welcome theplayers to the game.

 ##### User Stories
-Written in the format:

 As a player, I would like to be able to move the shape with the cursor and have the square where every the mouse is.
 The shape shouldn't be creating a drawing effect on the page or be just off with the cursor.